 - BeetleBox receives a request to build a website.

 - After the initial discussion with the client about the look and feel (page layout, colours, font) of the new website as well as the purpose the website and the client’s expectations, the work begins by collating this information into a design document.
 This is the blueprint of the website and is used throughout its design.

 - A decision is them made with the client whether to purchase a WordPress template or theme, or whether to use a free WordPress theme, or whether to build website using a blank theme.
 All the basic information can be changed or manipulated to design a unique website.

 - A colour pallet is then generated using the clients logo colours or branding or a specific group of colours determined by the client.

-- A list of the client’s competitors, up to maximum of five is received and a full SEO audit is done on each client.
+- A list of the client’s competitors, up to maximum of five is received and a full SEO audit is done on each competitor site.

 - Using this information, a search is done through Google to determine the TOP 5 companies on the first page of Google who fall into the same business group, product or service.